-Core subject leaders are regularly given release, to support them in carrying out their role.
+Core subject leaders are given release or staff meeting time, to support them in carrying out their role.
 Their responsibilities include the following:

-- To provide a strategic lead and direction for the subject - To support and offer advice to colleagues on issues related to the subject - To write and review an action plan for their subject at the start of the academic year - Each subject leader reviews the curriculum planning for their subject, ensures that there is full coverage of the National Curriculum.
-They also review the way their subject is taught in the school and plan for improvement. - To keep up to date with developments in their subject, at both national and local level

-- To monitor children's books for coverage, progression, differentiation, presentation, standards appropriate for the yeargroup's age related expectations - To provide feedback to teachers after monitoring - To work with other Core Leaders in the Locality - To create and maintain a portfolio of exemplars for their subject - To lead staff meetings when needed to enable moderation - To report to Governors once a year on their subject
+- To provide a strategic lead and direction for the subject - To support and offer advice to colleagues on issues related to the subject - To write and review an action plan for their subject at the start of the academic year - To review the curriculum planning for their subject, ensuring that there is full coverage of the National Curriculum.
+They also review the way their subject is taught in the school and plan for improvement. - To keep up to date with developments in their subject, at both national and local level - To monitor children's books for coverage, progression, differentiation, presentation and standards appropriate for the year group's Age Related Expectations - To provide feedback to teachers after monitoring - To work with other Core Leaders in the Locality - To create and maintain a portfolio of exemplars for their subject - To lead staff meetings when needed to enable moderation - To report to Governors once a year on their subject